 Now that you know the how, you may be wondering about the when and why.
 Here are a few ways to get the most bang for your buck.

 When students are involved in the process of creating learning tools, they are more likely to comprehend more deeply and remember more of what they learn.
 Anchor charts trigger connections with the initial lesson.

 Bring lessons to life.

 If you are studying a topic that lends itself particularly well to a visual aid, create an anchor chart!
-If you are studying plants, draw a giant flower and label all of the parts while you teach about them.
+If you are studying plants, draw a giant flower and label all of the parts of it while you teach about it.